A serene treatment room prepared for a microneedling or RF microneedling procedure.

 So, what’s the core difference when you put them head-to-head?
 Traditional microneedling relies solely on the mechanical action of the needles to stimulate collagen.
 It’s a physical process that prompts your skin to heal and rejuvenate itself.
 RF microneedling, on the other hand, combines that same mechanical stimulation with thermal energy.
 The radiofrequency heat not only encourages your body to create new, healthy collagen but also causes the existing collagen fibers to contract and tighten.
 This dual-action approach delivers more comprehensive and noticeable results, especially when it comes to firming the skin.

-What Areas Can Each Treatment Improve?
+Target Areas: What Can Each Treatment Improve?

 Both treatments offer amazing benefits, but they shine in slightly different areas.
 Traditional microneedling is fantastic for improving overall skin texture, minimizing the appearance of large pores, and reducing surface-level concerns like fine lines and acne scars.
 It’s an excellent choice for general skin rejuvenation.
 RF microneedling is the powerhouse for more advanced concerns.
 It provides superior skin tightening, making it ideal for addressing moderate skin laxity on the face, neck, and jawline.
 It also works wonders on deeper wrinkles, more significant scarring, and even stretch marks on the body.